 If you would like to further your understanding of the sound world inhabited by Chopin himself (if not vital the historical context) I suggest listening to two contrasting pieces (the Mazurka in B flat minor Op.
 24 No. 4 and the so-called 'Revolutionary' Etude Op.
 10, No. 12 in C minor) via this link below.
 They are performed on an 1831 Pleyel in this now rare recording by perhaps the most poetic and soulful of the Polish pianists - Janusz Olejniczak

-The completely physical and percussive treatment of the instrument in Chopin interpretation today is beginning to depress me inordinately.
-Many young pianists possess such fabulous technique that has required enormous work and personal sacrifice to achieve.
+The often completely physical and percussive treatment of the instrument in Chopin interpretation today is beginning to depress me inordinately.
+Many young pianists possess such fabulous technique that has required enormous work and personal sacrifice to achieve, perhaps over twenty years.
 Why waste it thundering away?
 Is Chopin's music only to be offered up on the altar of egotistical virtuosic display, competition career building and monetary gain?
 'Technique is money' a noted Asian musical academician and pianist once observed to me rather perceptively at a Masterclass.

 There is no relation between Chopin's fastidious personality and the deformed augmentation of his masculine side at the expense of the feminine side of his nature, a man who abhorred 'the exhalation of the crowd'

-If you wish to purchase two superb earlier recordings expressing refined gender balance by Janusz Olejniczak, I can recommend from the National Chopin Institute that cover a range of Chopin genres on period Erard or Pleyel made in 2007 and 2008 :
+If you wish to purchase two superb earlier recordings expressing a refined yet powerfully expressive gender balance by Janusz Olejniczak, I can recommend these from the National Chopin Institute.
+They cover a range of Chopin genres on period Erard or Pleyel instruments from the Chopin Institute collection, recorded in 2007 and 2008 :

 also